September 30, 2021

 University of Michigan PROviding Mental Health Precision Treatment (PROMPT) Digital Clinical Research Study

 The Scripps Research Digital Trials Center launched the PRediction Of Glycemic RESponse Study (PROGRESS) as part of their efforts to understand metabolic health and diseases like type 2 diabetes.
-CareEvolutions’ MyDataHelps™ digital health platform is utilized for recruitment, screening, electronic consent (eConsent), engagement, and retention, and it integrates data collected through electronic patient-reported outcomes (ePROs), wearable devices, electronic health or medical records (EHR/EMR), and kitting fulfillment.
+CareEvolutions’ MyDataHelps™ digital clinical trial and research platform is utilized for recruitment, screening, electronic consent (eConsent), engagement, and retention, and it integrates data collected through electronic patient-reported outcomes (ePROs), wearable devices, electronic health or medical records (EHR/EMR), and kitting fulfillment.

 Type 2 diabetes (T2D) is a highly prevalent chronic disease found in approximately 13% of all adults in the United States.
 A significant risk factor for T2D is obesity, which plagues nearly 40% of US adults and, at the population level, is greatly impacted by nutrition intake.
 However, the specific link between nutrition, obesity, and subsequent T2D risk is unknown on an individual level.